 - First, whisk the marinade ingredients together.

-- Let them sit and soak up all that sweet and spicy goodness.
+- Let them sit in the fridge and soak up all that sweet and spicy goodness.

 Mix the marinade ingredients, and cut the chicken parts into strips.
-Combine the chicken with the marinade and transfer to a zipper-top freezer bag or a freezer-safe container with a lid.
-Then, when you're ready to cook, thaw overnight in the fridge, thread the chicken pieces on to skewers and grill.
+Combine the chicken with the marinade and transfer to a resealable freezer bag or a freezer-safe container with a lid.
+Then, when you're ready to cook, thaw overnight in the fridge, thread the chicken pieces onto skewers and grill.

 It's doubtful you'll have any leftovers, but these can be gently reheated in the microwave, in the oven, or in an air fryer.

 Get the napkins!
-These Paleo chicken kabobs are full of finger-licking yumminess.
+These Thai chicken kabobs are full of finger-licking yumminess.